Daniel R. Crissinger

 In 1886, Crissinger began practicing law in Marion, Ohio.
 He served as a prosecutor for two terms and a city solicitor for three terms.
 After his time as city solicitor, he was general counsel for Marion Steam Shovel Co., for twenty-two years.
 He also supervised City National Bank of Marion, which later became National City Bank & Trust Co.

-Crissinger served as Comptroller of the Currency before becoming chairman of the Federal Reserve Board.
-Although some later chairmen focused on spurring economic expansion, he took a more traditional approach that focused on providing easy credit through lower interest rates.
+Crissinger served as Comptroller of the Currency before becoming governor of the Federal Reserve Board.
+Although some later governors focused on spurring economic expansion, he took a more traditional approach that focused on providing easy credit through lower interest rates.

 Crissinger died in 1942.